iso8859-1/BufferHandler/Readme.txt

 either expressed or implied, of the FreeBSD Project.

-Dependencies: none.
+Dependencies: Boost SmartPtr, cstdint.h from boost.
 The test requires boost::test & boost::timer (for performance measurements)